billtang/chinese-character-classifier/README.md

 ## Results

 Overall, the classifier achieved a best accuracy of 87.24% on the training dataset and 75.62% on the validation dataset.
-Interestingly, the percentages were still climbing upwards, so more epochs are needed to determine the true best accuracies.
+By Epoch 25, the percentages were still climbing upwards, so a little more testing is needed to determine the true best accuracies.

 ![results](https://raw.githubusercontent.com/williamhu99/chinese-character-classifier/master/Images/results.png)